Course Correcting Koopman Representations: Results

 {\bf Lorenz System} is a chaotic dynamical system \citep{lorenz}.
 It features equilibrium points, some stable and some unstable, and is renowned for the ``butterfly effect'' arising from its sensitivity to initial conditions.
 The governing equations are as follows:

 We use the original parameters from Lorenz'63 system.
 Initial conditions are generated by perturbing the point $(0, 1, 1.05)$ with Gaussian-distributed noise having a standard deviation of 1. \\

 To demonstrate data-efficiency, we applied our proposed Koopman Autoencoder to modest datasets of trajectories gathered from each of the aforementioned dynamical systems, comprising 100 trajectories for Lorenz systems and 50 trajectories for non-chaotic ones.
 For all dynamical systems except Lorenz'63, the model is trained using the first 500 steps of the trajectories.
 Nevertheless, during inference, we unroll the models for up to 1000 steps, demonstrating the capability of our approach to accurately capture the underlying dynamics and generalize to unseen regions of the state space.
 We employed timesteps of $0.01$ for forward integration in all environments, with the exception of Lorenz, for which we used a timestep of $0.02$.
+We utilize embedding size of 128 for the dynamical systems.

 Results are presented in Table~\ref{table:results-ds}.
 We conducted experiments involving both linear and nonlinear decoders, linear and nonlinear latent dynamics, as well as experiments with and without periodic reencoding.
 In the nonlinear latent dynamics setting we use an MLP, instead of $\mathit K$, to drive the latent state forward.
 We maintain consistent encoder and decoder capacities across different models applied to the same environment.
 We train a standard MLP for single step dynamics prediction as baseline, with capacity roughly equivalent to that of the encoders.